ramirezd42/node-audio/README.md

 ## What's Next
 The next things I plan to tackle are:

-### Get closer to feature compatibility with current web-audio-api
+### Get closer to feature parity with current web-audio-api
 I think now that the foundation is laid this is more or less busy work.
 One of those things that's hard to justify until you need to use a certain piece of the api that's not available.
 PRs especially welcome here!

 ### Develop some means of support for developing and packaging custom nodes as npm packages.